tanthanh85/network-automation-course/modules/05_restconf_netconf/lab5.md

     print("\n--- Lab 2.2: Query Network Device List from DNAC/Catalyst Center ---")

-    if dnac_token: # Only proceed if token was successfully obtained
+    # Only proceed if token was successfully obtained in the previous task
+    # We check if 'dnac_token' is defined in the local scope and is not None
+    if 'dnac_token' in locals() and dnac_token:
         try:
             devices_url = f"{API_INFO['dnac_url']}/dna/intent/api/v1/network-device"
             headers = {